temesghentekeste/react-calculator/README.md

   - [ ] Use create-react-app to initialize a new React app
   - [ ] Add prop-types using npm for typechecking props.
   - [ ] Add big.js using npm.
+  - [ ] Refactor app using Hooks.
-  - [ ] Run the application with npm start and make sure that everything works correctly.
+  - [ ] Style the calculator.
+  - [ ] Use React router to set up three pages: Home, Calculator & Quote of the day
   - [ ] Use create-react-app-buildpack to deploy the app to Heroku

 ## Built With